For Startups

 Backlinks from local websites signal to Google that you are an established part of your community.
 These links are often easier to acquire than national links and carry significant local ranking power.

-Get featured in local media.
+- Get featured in local media.
 Pitch story ideas to local newspapers, magazines, TV stations, and blogs.
 New business openings, unique services, community involvement, and expert commentary are all newsworthy angles.

-Partner with complementary local businesses.
+- Partner with complementary local businesses.
 A wedding photographer might partner with local venues, florists, and caterers.
 Cross-promotion and mutual linking benefit everyone involved.

-Join local business associations.
+- Join local business associations.
 Chambers of Commerce, BNI chapters, and industry associations typically link to member businesses from their directories.
 These are authoritative local links.

 7. Service Area Pages

-Add local testimonials.
+- Add local testimonials.
 Feature reviews and case studies from customers in each service area.
 This provides social proof and naturally incorporates local keywords.

-Do not overdo it.
+- Resist overdoing it.
 Only create service area pages for locations you actually serve well.
 Thin pages for areas where you rarely work can hurt your overall site quality.

 8. Local Schema Markup